SomTambe/SomTambe/README.md

 I am Som Tambe.
 Undergraduate student majoring in Aerospace Engineering.
 IIT Kanpur.

-I do what I like to do, and what I like to do is what you will generally see here.
+I do what I like to do, and what you see here generally is what I like to do.
 - 🔭 I’m currently working on many things which you can find out yourself.
 - 🌱 I’m currently learning [German](https://en.wikipedia.org/wiki/German_language) and a tad bit of [普通话](https://en.wikipedia.org/wiki/Standard_Chinese).
 - 💬 Ask me about anything that you seem I may be able to answer.